Celyon/ArmedConflicts/README.md

 Secondly, create a series of folders:

-Running the code in CreatDir.R
+Running the code in "CreatDir.R"